MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-isolation.md

 The voice isolation feature relies on the voice profile, stored on the user's local device, to remove any sounds or voices during a call or meeting that don't match the profile.
 Your users' voice profiles are only used for the reason they gave their permission for; Microsoft doesn't use their voice profiles for anything else.
 To use the voice isolation feature, your users must have a voice profile.
 To learn about how your users can set up a voice isolation profile, see [Use Microsoft Teams Intelligent Speakers to identify in-room participants in a meeting transcription](https://support.microsoft.com/office/use-microsoft-teams-intelligent-speakers-to-identify-in-room-participants-in-a-meeting-transcription-a075d6c0-30b3-44b9-b218-556a87fadc00#bkmk_setupvoiceprofile).

+To learn about enrollment, see [Overview of voice and face enrollment](/microsoftteams/rooms/voice-and-face-recognition).

-To learn more the voice isolation troubleshooting, setup, and experience for your users, see [Voice isolation in Microsoft Teams calls and meetings](https://prod.support.services.microsoft.com/office/voice-isolation-in-microsoft-teams-calls-and-meetings-a9756ea9-4cec-44c4-aefb-6f5d17c89427).
+To learn more about the voice isolation troubleshooting, setup, and experience for your users, see [Voice isolation in Microsoft Teams calls and meetings](https://prod.support.services.microsoft.com/office/voice-isolation-in-microsoft-teams-calls-and-meetings-a9756ea9-4cec-44c4-aefb-6f5d17c89427).

 ## Prerequisites